costa86/python_tutorial/docs/source/venv.rst

 .. note::

-    On Linux / macOS, you can write a period “ . ” instead of “source”, to activate a venv, as a shortcut.
+    On Linux or macOS, you can write a period “ . ” instead of “source”, to activate a venv, as a shortcut.

 If the activation worked, you should see "(myenv)" at the beginning of your terminal, as such: